School Admissions Consultation

 Children will be admitted in the school year in which they reach their fifth birthday.
 The children will enter the Reception class full-time in September.

 All parents/carers applying for a place should complete a Common Application Form (CAF), which can be obtained by contacting Lambeth’s Admissions Team on 020 7926 9503 and requesting a “Starting School in Lambeth” booklet.
 The CAF must be received at Lambeth Education Authority by the deadline stated on the Lambeth website.
 Parents/carers will be informed by the LA in the April of the year that they start school in September if the application has been successful.
-As Julian’s is a Foundation School, a Supplementary Application Form (also available from the school offices) will also need to be completed and returned to the school at firstname.lastname@example.org
+As Julian’s is a Foundation School, a Supplementary Application Form (also available from the school offices) will also need to be completed and returned to the school at firstname.lastname@example.org.
+For a place in the Nursery please complete and return a Nursery Application Form.

 If your child is already at Primary School, you must complete an In-Year Transfer Form with their current school.
 The school then ranks the list as follows, i.e.